-17 Now as Peter was really perplexed within himself as to what the vision that he had seen might mean, well the men who had been sent by Cornelius, having inquired and found Simon's house, stood before the gate, 18 and calling out they inquired whether Simon, who was surnamed Peter, was staying there as a guest.
+Simon, who was surnamed Peter, was staying there as a guest.
 19 So as Peter was pondering the vision the Spirit said to him: "Listen, some men are looking for you; 20 so get up and go downstairs; and go with them, doubting nothing, for I have sent them."
-21 So going down to the men Peter said: "Yes, I am the one you are looking for.
+21 So going down to the men1 Peter said: "Yes, I am the one you are looking for.
 For what reason have you come?"
-22 So they said: "Cornelius, a centurion, a righteous and God-fearing man, well spoken of by all the nation of the Jews, was divinely instructed by an angel to summon you to his house, and to hear words from you."
+22 So they said: "Cornelius, a centurion, a righteous and Godfearing man, well spoken of by all the nation of the Jews, was divinely instructed by an angel2 to summon you to his house, and to hear words from you."
 23 So he invited them in and put them up.